Los-Hackers666/list_lib/README.md

 - The input file must only contain integer values in the range **-2147483648 to 2147483647**, i.e. a signed integer.
 This can be changed to be an unsigned integer type by changing the `CHARS_IN_INT` symbol in [`list_lib.h`](https://github.com/Los-Hackers666/list_lib/blob/main/source_code/list_lib.h) to the value **10**.
 - The symbol `CHARS_IN_INT` mentioned above accounts for the maximum number of characters in an integer.
 - The values inside of the input file must be separated by line breaks.
+- The function `lwrite()` creates a single file `results.txt` that cannot be changed, but the implementation can be modified to accomodate a specific need.

 ## `remove_duplicates()`